FAQ Health Professions

 What does the recognition cost?

-I want to withdraw my application, what do I have to do?
+I would like to withdraw my application, what do I have to do?

 I am moving, what do I have to do?